shadowbaofu/Sculio/README.md

 **I found a bug in the mod.
 Where do I go to report it?**

-Report it in the official Balatro discord server and post a detailed description of the problem in _#modding, Sculio_.
+Report it in the official Balatro discord server by posting a detailed description of the problem in _#modding, Sculio_.
 <img alt="Static Badge" src="https://img.shields.io/badge/BALATRO%2C%20Discord-black?style=flat&logo=discord&link=https%3A%2F%2Fdiscord.com%2Finvite%2Fbalatro">

 **I want early access to new content!
 Where can I find it?**